conradakunga/Blog/_posts/2025-02-20-enum-enum-flags-in-c-net-for-dummies.md

 What happens here is that the compiler will generate numeric values for each specified value for you, starting at `0`.

-In other words, behind the scenes this takes place:
+In other words, behind the scenes, this takes place:

 ```c#
 public enum Condiments